 Standardized Test Scores

-We are now SAT Optional.
+We are now SAT Blind.

 Instead, we'll focus on the strength of your application, including your essay and activities, and portfolio for students applying to the College of Art and Design.

+But if you wish to try to waive out of the Accuplacer placement test in English and math that new Lesley students complete prior to enrollment, you can submit your SAT or ACT scores if you choose.
 Have your official SAT and ACT score reports sent to our undergraduate admissions office.
 The College Board can submit your SAT scores electronically, using code 3483.
 ACT can submit an official paper report, using code 1850.

 Advanced Placement (AP) Test Scores